By the seaside: Where to eat and drink on the waterfront

 City Gallery Wellington

 Parker’s work often fills entire rooms and invites the viewer to move through and around the art.
 Given its physical scale, the blank canvas of the reopened gallery offers the perfect opportunity to host the exhibition.
-The exhibition will kick off in October 2026, carrying through to March 2027.
+The exhibition will kick off in October 2026 and run through March 2027.

 Charlotte notes the exhibition’s themes are also of particular relevance to Wellington.
 “I hope that the exhibition and our return to Te Ngākau Civic Square will reflect our city and also help remake it.
 We are looking forward to opening with a bang.”